yasutot/risk-profiles/README.md

 This project was structured to run the application with Docker, orchestrated via docker-compose.

-Execute this commands to build an start the application using docker in port 8080:
+Execute this commands to build, start the application using docker in port 8080, and install its dependencies:

 ```
 make docker-build
 make docker-start
+make docker-composer-install
 ```

 ### Locally